-I am getting a lot of questions when it relates to what to do about sitting.
-I wanted to go through the 4 Best Stretches to do if you are sitting all day.
+I receive a lot of questions relating to what to do about sitting.
+Today, I’ll go through the 4 Best Stretches to do if you sit all day.

 CLICK HERE to watch the YouTube video.

-With these stretches, you can pretty much do them anywhere.
-You can get off your chair and go through the stretches or at the end of the day you go through the stretches.
+These stretches can be done almost anywhere.
+You can get off your chair and go through the stretches mid-day or at the end of the day.

-I am kneeling down on a 90/90 position and contracting the abdominal area and I am moving my hips forward.
-I am looking for a light stretch in the front of the hip and I am like carrying on into the front of the hip joint.
+Kneel in a 90/90 position, contract your abdominal area and move your hips forward.
+After that, look for a light stretch in the front of the hip that carries into the front of the hip joint.

 90/90 Hip Flexor Stretch (front view)